 CBD has a long list of potential health benefits backed by a growing volume of scientific research.

 Most CBD products are derived from hemp, a variety of cannabis with very low (<0.3%) THC levels.
-CBD oil is the most popular form of CBD, but there are many other kinds of products, including capsules, edibles, vape juice, and topicals.
+CBD oil is the most popular form of CBD, but there are many other products, including capsules, edibles, vape juice, and topicals.

 What is Cystic Acne?